guyk1971/ray/rllib/README_GK.md

 once a while I want to update with the latest changes. this is the process:
 - `git checkout master`
 - `git pull upstream master`
-observe the changes
+inspect the changes
 before merging to `my_scripts` I can check whether the merge will succeed by:
 `git checkout my_scripts`
 `git merge master --no-ff --no-commit`